 Mr. Mind was an excellent plot device that enabled the writers to conveniently recreate the old Multiverse that we loved so much.
 We see Earth-3 where the Justice League of America members are all criminals and are known as the Crime Syndicate.
 We see Earth-10 where the Freedom Fighters are battling the Nazis.
 Earth-50 conveniently houses the Wildstorm characters.
 Earth-5 houses the Captain Marvel family complete with a talking tiger.
 Earth-22 houses the Kingdom Come characters.
 Earth-2 is re-created and is missing their Superman and Power Girl.

 I absolutely geeked out during this sequence of panels!
 The real Freedom Fighters still kicking ass!
-The Crime Syndicate making their return!
+The Crime Syndicate making its return!
 The real Captain Marvel universe in all its campy glory!
-The Kingdom Come universe and the Wildstorm Universe officially integrated into the DCU.
+The Kingdom Come universe and the Wildstorm Universe are officially integrated into the DCU.

 The writers did an excellent job employing Mr. Mind as their literary tool to sculpt this new Multiverse in the image of the old Multiverse.
 And Rip’s plan to take out Mr. Mind was well orchestrated and provided for a dramatic and exciting finish.
 It provided Booster Gold the platform to show what a true A-list hero he is.
 It enabled Skeets to display his heroic side and willingness to sacrifice his existence in order to save the Multiverse.